TarasMoskovych/messenger/README.md

 4. Add friends (with live-search)
 5. Accept/Decline friends requests
 6. Groups (create, remove, manage members of a group)
-7. Chatting with friend and in group (emoji, send images + drag-and-drop)
+7. Chatting with friend and in a group (emoji, send images + drag-and-drop)
-8. Electron integration for desktop application (windows and linux installers)
+8. Electron integration for a desktop application (windows and linux installers)

 ## Installation